-If you join one of our games, as a courtesy to yourself and to regular players, get your head around the rules.
+If you join one of the games, as a courtesy to yourself and to regular players, get your head around the rules.

 - Spirit of the Game.
 Ultimate is a non-contact sport.
-We champion sportsmanship and fair play above all else.
-We encourage competitive play, but never at the expense of respect between players, adherence to the rules, safety and the joy of The Game.
+Champion sportsmanship and fair play above all else.
+Encourage competitive play, but never at the expense of respect between players, adherence to the rules, safety and the joy of The Game.

 - Playing field.
-Wherever possible, we play on a standard size field, 37m wide with end zones 18m deep and a playing field of 64m.
-Our beach games are often played on a shorter field, the width of which is determined by the tide.
+Wherever possible, play on a standard size field, 37m wide with end zones 18m deep and a playing field of 64m.
+Beach games are often played on a shorter field, the width of which is determined by the tide.

 - Initiate play.
 Each point starts with both teams lining up in front of their respective end zones.
 The defense Pulls (equal to a kick-off in Rugby) in the direction of the offense, which starts the game.

 - Movement of the Disc.
 The Disc may be thrown in any direction.
 Once a player is in possession of the Disc, they must stop as quickly as possible and cannot move other than pivot on one foot.
-The Disc must be thrown within 10 seconds (stall count), which will be counted down by a Market (somebody within 3m of you).
+The Disc must be thrown within a 10 second count (Stall Count), which will be counted down by a Market (somebody within 3m of you).

 - Scoring.
 A point is scored when the offence successfully catches the disc in the defense’s end zone.

 - Change of possession.
 When a pass is incomplete (out of bounds, disc is dropped, block or intercepted), the defense immediately takes possession of the Disc and becomes the offence.

 - Substitutions.
 Each team will have 7 players on the field (unless the turnout is fewer).
 Players not in the game may replace players in the game only immediately after a point scored (or during injury timeouts).